 Weill Cornell Vein Treatment Center is a center dedicated to the diagnosis and minimally invasive treatment of varicose and spider veins and related venous disorders, as well as offering state of the art minimally invasive therapy for uterine fibroids.

 Founded in 1998, Weill Cornell Vein Treatment Center has consistently been recognized as one of the leading vein care centers in the world.
-Our physicians, Dr. Neil M. Khilnani, Dr. Ronald S. Winokur and Dr. Lisa Amatangelo are all full time faculty members at Weill Cornell Medicine, are American Board of Medical Specialists (ABMS) board certified in Diagnostic Radiology and have completed advanced fellowship training in Cardiovascular and Interventional Radiology.
+Our physicians, Dr. Neil M. Khilnani, Dr. Lisa Amatangelo, Dr. Kimberly Scherer and Dr. Marc Schiffman, are all full time faculty members at Weill Cornell Medicine, are American Board of Medical Specialists (ABMS) board certified in Diagnostic Radiology and have completed advanced fellowship training in Cardiovascular and Interventional Radiology.
 They are on the medical staff of the New York-Presbyterian Hospital/Weill Cornell Medical Center Campus, which is consistently rated the best hospital in New York City and in the top ten in the United States by the US News & World Report.

 Consultations and treatments for varicose and spider veins are performed at our outpatient office: Weill Cornell Vein Treatment Center, located at 2315 Broadway (at 84th Street).
 We are proud of our specially designed rooms which are comfortable, bright and airy.